Consistent Quantum Causes: Simple Examples

 \xb \outl{Stochastic splitting of paths at $BS_1$} \xa

-If during certain runs the $a$ path is blocked by some macroscopic absorbing object---think of this as an intervention---$D_a$ never triggers, while the fraction of runs with a $D_b$ detection remains unchanged.
-Or replace the block by a mirror which deflects the photon off the $a$ path towards a third detector $D^*_a$.
+If during certain runs the $a$ path is blocked by some macroscopic absorbing object---think of this as an intervention---$D_a$ never triggers, while the fraction of runs in which $D_b$ triggers remains unchanged.
+Or replace the block by a mirror which deflects the photon off the $a$ path towards a third detector $D'_a$.
 Its average rate is that of $D_a$, whereas the rate of $D_b$ remains unchanged.
-These observations support the idea that some sort of random process occurs at $BS_1$, where the photon chooses (anthropomorphic language) either the $a$ or the $b$ path, and then follows it till it reaches the corresponding detector.
-In addition, if the photon is emitted at a well-defined time, and the time of detection measured with sufficient precision, the time to reach detector $D_a$ is less than that required to reach $D_b$.
+These observations support the idea that some sort of random process occurs at the first beamsplitter $BS_1$, where (to use anthropomorphic language) the photon randomly chooses either the $a$ or the $b$ path, and then follows it till it reaches the corresponding detector.
+In addition, if the photon is emitted at a well-defined time, and the time of detection measured with sufficient precision, the time to reach detector $D_a$ is less than that required to reach $D_b$, confirming the foregoing intuition.

 \xb \outl{Detection causes wavefn collapse?} \xa